A FUTURE FOOD FOREST!

 Finally, as the owner of Bee Rooted, the garden has flourished with Amanda donating over 10 years of pollination services as The Root 66 Garden’s resident beekeeper.

-Celia San Pedro, Secretary
+Celia San Pedro, Director

 Celia San Pedro is an experienced agriculture educator and flower farmer with a background in middle school agriculture instruction at Legacy Christian PSP and hands-on farming through her Sow and Grow Flower Farm.
 She is an active member of the Association of Specialty Cut Flower Growers (ASCFG) and has received mentorship from flower fa